ajagnic/tilda/README.md

 Adrian Agnic

 ### What is this
-tilde will eventually be a peer-to-peer networking client utilizing a blockchain structure for distributed storage
+tilde will eventually be a LOCAL peer-to-peer networking client utilizing a blockchain structure for distributed storage

 ##### Current Usage Instructions:
 * Requirements: